rust-lang/reference/src/items/associated-items.md

 - [`Arc<Self>`]
 - [`Pin<P>`] where `P` is one of the above types except `Self`.

-As an alternate way of writing the type, the `Self` term may instead be written with the type being implemented.
+The `Self` term can be replaced with the type being implemented.

 ```rust
 # use std::rc::Rc;